Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

 ![Image](https://github.com/user-attachments/assets/3f7c1fd1-38e4-4045-85ab-0b309fc9e22a)

-Once the installation is complete, Click 'Promote this server to a domain controller' on the same page to start the domain configuration
+Once the installation is complete, Click **Promote this server to a domain controller** on the same page to start the domain configuration

 ![Image](https://github.com/user-attachments/assets/38a25304-3486-4583-9587-45ea492bf83a)

 In the next screen, you'll see the Deployment Configuration.
 Since we’re creating a new domain, select Add a new forest

 ![Image](https://github.com/user-attachments/assets/8547fb88-d60a-44d4-a66d-fdc46f7ed03b)

 When selecting the root domain, make sure the domain name ends with .local (e.g., IT.local).
 This is because the domain is intended for local use only.
 Failing to do so may result in the error below

 ![Image](https://github.com/user-attachments/assets/928465ae-3ae0-446f-8701-22df47b5942b)

 The next screen will display the new forest with the domain name you entered (e.g., IT.local).
-Click Next to proceed
+Click **Next** to proceed

 ![Image](https://github.com/user-attachments/assets/f704b736-aa67-44c9-af47-f3beadba8069)